spdk/spdk/doc/bdev.md

-# Block Device Abstraction Layer {#bdev}
+# Block Device Layer {#bdev}

-# SPDK bdev Getting Started Guide {#bdev_getting_started}
+# Introduction {#bdev_getting_started}

-Block storage in SPDK applications is provided by the SPDK bdev layer.
-SPDK bdev consists of:
+The SPDK block device layer, often simply called *bdev*, is a C library intended to be a full substitute for the operating system block storage layer that often sits immediately above the device drivers in a traditional kernel storage stack.
+Specifically, this library provides the following functionality:

-* a driver module API for implementing bdev drivers
+* A pluggable module API for implementing block devices that interface with different types of block storage devices.
+* Driver modules for NVMe, malloc (ramdisk), Linux AIO, Ceph RBD, Persistent Memory (PMDK), and more.
-* an application API for enumerating and claiming SPDK block devices and performance operations (read, write, unmap, etc.) on those devices
+* An application API for enumerating and claiming SPDK block devices and then performing operations (read, write, unmap, etc.) on those devices.
-* bdev drivers for NVMe, malloc (ramdisk), Linux AIO and Ceph RBD
+* Facilities to stack block devices to create complex I/O pipelines.
-* configuration via SPDK configuration files or JSON RPC
+* Configuration of block devices via JSON-RPC and a configuration file.
+* Request queueing, timeout, and reset handling.
+* Multiple, lockless queues for sending I/O to block devices.

 # Configuring block devices {#bdev_config}

-SPDK block devices are typically configured via an SPDK configuration file.
-These block devices can then be associated with higher level abstractions such as iSCSI target nodes, NVMe-oF namespaces or vhost-scsi controllers.
-This section will describe how to configure block devices for the SPDK bdev drivers included with SPDK.

-The SPDK configuration file is typically passed to your SPDK-based application via the command line.
+The block device layer is a C library with a single public header file named bdev.h.
+Upon initialization, the library will read in a configuration file that defines the block devices it will expose.
+The configuration file is a text format containing sections denominated by square brackets followed by keys with optional values.
+It is is often passed as a command line argument to the application.
 Refer to the help facility of your application for more details.

 ## NVMe {#bdev_config_nvme}